cloudops/cloudmc-cox-kb/en/edge-compute-service/edge-compute-connect-to-instance-via-ssh.md

 #### Windows SSH client

 This a generic procedure for using a Windows SSH client.
+It may be necessary to first convert the private key and then install the key into the client.
 See the user manual for your SSH client for the exact procedure.

-**Note:** When connecting to your instance with a Windows SSH client, it may be necessary to first convert the private key and then install the key into the client.
-See the user manual for your SSH client for details on configuring SSH keys.

 1. Open a new connection in your SSH client.
 1. Select **SSH** as the connection type.